 19.20 at The Palm Court

 For one magical hour each week, guests can travel back in time to the Roaring Twenties at The Sheraton Grand London Park Lane.
 At exactly 19.20pm, the atmosphere will change in the hotel’s lounge: the lights will dim and a jazz singer will appear illuminated in a spotlight.
 They will then sing a set of songs from the 20s, accompanied by a pair of dancers performing Charleston routines, transporting guests back to The Great Gatsby era.
 Meanwhile guests can sip on cocktails inspired by the Jazz Age and drink in the glamorous surroundings of the Art Deco bar, The Palm Court.

 Café de Paris

-Disco54 at Café de Paris will open a new immersive dining and late-night party inspired by the iconic Studio 54.
-Set to launch on Saturday 12th January 2019, Disco54 at Café de Paris will be available to revellers every Friday and Saturday night.
+Disco54 at Café de Paris has opened a new immersive dining and late-night party inspired by the iconic Studio 54, now available to revellers every Friday and Saturday night.
 Studio 54, which electrified New York’s nightlife in the 1970s and 1980s, was renowned for its debauchery and legendary parties, and boasted visits from the likes of Andy Warhol, Elton John and Cher – Disco54 promises to deliver the same memorability and unconventionality as the infamous New York hotspot.
-As true to its roots since opening in 1924, the venue has recruited London’s best creatives and performers to bring the disco concept to life each Friday and Saturday night.
+As true to its roots since opening in 1924, the venue has recruited London’s best creatives and performers to bring the disco concept to life.

 Sign up to our Newsletter